GillianTrethewey/CODE-MANY-100-DAYS/Round-7-100-days-of-code/log.md

 ## Daily Log

+### R7D37 Round 7 Day 37 March 15 2024

+- more research on freelance WP biz for tools
+- research on Vue and Laravel stack for possible FS job

 ### R7D36 Round 7 Day 36 March 14 2024

 - Seminar by a Project Owner at Moody's